daveyap1993/Machine-Failure-Prediction-Analysis-with-Gradient-Boosting/README.md

 ## Data source:

-In this project, I use time-stamped machine data for predictive maintenance problems, includes failure history, maintenance history, machine conditions and usage, machine features and operator features.
+In this project, I use time-stamped machine data for machine failure prediction and maintenance problems, includes failure history, maintenance history, machine conditions and usage, machine features and operator features.
 I will use below data sources for predictive maintenance problems:

 * telemetry data: Machine conditions and usage, operating conditions of a machine e.g. data collected from sensors.
 * errors data: Non-breaking errors history of a machine or component within the machine.